WWE SmackDown vs. Raw 2008: Fighting style system

 The game featured the Fighting Style System which would not appear in later games until the release of WWE 2K18, where the system has returned.
 With each style, the character would adopt a series of preset abilities.
-And, depending on primary ability, they would also be able to perform a unique move that can only be activated if the player has a stored finisher icon.
+Depending on primary ability, they would also be able to perform a unique move that can only be activated if the player has a stored finisher icon.

 The fighting styles were Powerhouse, Showman, Hardcore, Dirty, Brawler, High-Flyer, Submission and Technical.
 This system was highly criticized as these pre-setting gave some wrestlers abilities which they cannot actually use, or stopped them from using common moves.
 For example, Carlito and Chavo Guerrero did not have the ability to perform any of their springboard attacks, and Mr. McMahon was as strong as some of the larger characters in the game.
 Also, the choice of fighting styles limited the variety of moves available in create-a-moveset.

 Wrestlers with the powerhouse fighting style can break out of a pin attempt with just one button press, unless they had sustained a large amount of arm damage.
 They could also do a powerful Irish Whip (later named a 'Hammer Throw'), which could cause damage if the opponent hit the corner turnbuckles.
 A player (regardless of weight) could be sent reeling over the top rope with the force of this move.
 Their special ability was called 'Rampage', a temporary adrenaline rush in which their grapple moves could not be reversed or blocked.

 Technical wrestlers automatically reversed all quick grapple moves until they had taken a good deal of arm damage.
 They also had the ability to perform diving attacks onto opponents outside of the ring.
 Their special ability was an adrenaline rush that allowed them to counter every attack for a limited time.

 Showman is one of the more common kinds.
 Performing taunts or dives from higher positions cause a faster rise in momentum.
 They also have 2 special abilities.
 One allows them to perform one of their opponent's taunts, and if uninterrupted, the opponent is unable to gain any momentum for a limited time.
 They can alternatively copy their opponent's finishing move if in the correct position to do so.
 However, the copied move is weaker than the original.